 Before downloading stuff from unknown sources or allowing it to access your phone’s media is all in your hand.
 Google has now made it possible to change the setting as and when required, to allow the access.
 Every time you attempt to download something from an unknown source, there is always a message asking for your permission.
 Before this one need to go in the settings and enable the option of an unknown source by which you allow the third party to access your media.
 This setting can be turned on/off whenever you want.
 It is recommended to put it on only during current working else the unknown sources can cause potential harm to you.

-How to Change Settings for Allow Unknown Sources?
+How to Change Settings for Allow Unknown Sources in Android?

 Unknown sources are not bad but enabling the setting for no good reason or leaving it on all the time makes them bad.
 At the very first attempt, while dealing with the unknown source, the user is prompted to proceed only if he/she trusts the source.
 Or sometimes one has made the changes in the settings.
 Follow the steps below:

 Then go to the Security section.

 Move to the entry labeled Unknown sources and go through the subtext carefully.

 Read and check the pop-up box that tells you that Google isn’t responsible if you install apps from unknown places that they do not explicitly trust.
 Check all boxes, click OK to enable settings.

 One easily opts out the permission by disabling them the same way thus saying No from the installations from unknown sources.